ELIGIBILITY REQUIREMENTS AND PROGRAM RULES

 Graduate students participating in the "RIDEpass" program are required to pay the full fiscal year fee, in advance, by cash, check or money order (made payable to “The Pennsylvania State University”), major credit card (Visa, MasterCard, Discover), or LionCash+.

 "RIDEpass" passes will be valid from the date of receipt through the end of the program year, which will run from July 1, 2017 through June 30, 2018.
-While participants may exit the program early and receive a prorated refund for time remaining on the pass, participants who choose to exit the program before the pass expiration date will not be eligible to re-enter the program until the start of the next program year.
+While participants may exit the program early and receive a prorated refund for unused months remaining on the pass, participants who choose to exit the program before the pass expiration date will not be eligible to re-enter the program until the start of the next program year.
 Users found in violation of program rules are not entitled to this prorated refund.

 Graduate students enrolled in the “RIDEpass” program are eligible to purchase an evening/weekend parking permit at a cost of $6 per month.
 This permit provides access to many faculty/staff parking lots beginning at 4 p.m. on weekdays and throughout the day on Saturdays and Sundays.